Google’s business listings are a powerful tool for any business, but especially for local businesses.

 It would be best if you had most of this on hand, and we’ll explain more of it later as we go when the information is relevant.
 The most crucial part is your business name.
 You want a consistent business name across your listings online, so make sure you’re choosing the correct name and formatting.

-Step 2: Visit Google My Business
+Step 2: Visit Your Google Business Profile

 The key here is to recognize that signing up for a Google My Business listing is free.
 There are many sites out there that will present themselves as if you’re signing up through Google, only to charge you for the service.
 All they do is fill out the forms for you.
 They’re legal because they claim to offer “management services,” though many of these scam sites provide very little if anything of the sort.